Dendrobium nobile: Distribution

-Characteristics

-Dendrobium nobile is a sympodial orchid which forms pseudobulbs.
-When the life cycle of the mother plant ends it produces offsets, continuing the life of the plant.
-The new plant then goes through the same cycle.
-The inflorescence is erect; during the flowering period blooms form along the length of the flowering stem.
-This seedling is monocot that is it forms only a single initial leaf, and the plant has thin white roots which attach themselves to another plant or object, making it an epiphytic plant.

-Chemical constituents
+Pharmacology

 Extract of the stems of Dendrobium nobile yielded 17 phenanthrenes (including 3,4,8-trimethoxyphenanthrene-2,5-diol, 2,8-dihydroxy-3,4,7-trimethoxyphenanthrene, 3-hydroxy-2,4,7-trimethoxy-9,10-dihydrophenanthrene, 2,8-dihydroxy-3,4,7-trimethoxy-9,10-dihydrophenanthrene, 2-hydroxy-4,7-dimethoxy-9,10-dihydrophenanthrene, 2,2'-dihydroxy-3,3',4,4',7,7'-hexamethoxy-9,9',10,10'-tetrahydro-1,1'-biphenanthrene and 2,3,5-trihydroxy-4,9-dimethoxyphenanthrene).
 There have been many studies on the complex chemistry of the plant.

-Toxicity
+Usage

+It is also one of the 50 fundamental herbs used in traditional Chinese medicine, known as shí hú (石斛) or shí hú lán (石斛兰).

 Dendrobium nobile has been added to the EU novel foods catalogue as it is deemed unsafe for human consumption within food supplements without a safety assessment.

+Cultivation

+It has become a popular cultivated decorative house plant, because it produces colourful blooms in winter and spring, at a time when little else is in flower.
+It is a tender plant that only survives winters in USDA hardiness zones 11 and above.